nikitavoloboev/data/focusing/rules.md

 - [Don’t eat animals](../environment/veganism.md), don’t hurt any person.
 [Don't waste anything](../environment/zero-waste.md).
 - Don't compare myself to other people.
 Surround myself with people that inspire me.
 - Create art.
 Meet people.
 See places.
 Be inspired.
 Reuse work & ideas.
 - Be consistent.
 Start early.
-Make friends with imperfection.
+Strive for perfection.
 [Enjoy the process](https://nikitavoloboev.xyz/likes/#quotes).
 - Don't judge anyone.
 Attempt to see another person's point of view.
 - Don't lie to myself nor anyone else.
 Be confident in my thoughts & actions.
 - Embrace change.
 Never complain about anything.
 Be proactive.
 Be bold & fearless.
 Move fast.
 Never give up.